jmcvetta/golang-for-python-programmers/source/about.rst

 =====================

-Classroom instruction in Go, Python, SQL, REST API development, cloud deployment, and continuous integration is available from the author in San Francisco / Silicon Valley, or on demand anywhere in the world, for groups of five to twelve students.  `Contact the author`_ for more information.
+Classroom instruction in Go, Python, SQL, REST API development, cloud deployment, and continuous integration is available from the author in Silicon Valley, or on demand anywhere in the world, for groups of five to twelve students.  `Contact the author`_ for more information.

 Related Courses